 Understanding Co-Ownership in Napa County

 Shared ownership of property in California is becoming more popular every day, especially in Napa County.
-With record breaking demand for real estate in Napa County, California and statewide, many buyers find that owning a home with another (or several other) co-owners among the population of 137,744 in Napa County is the most affordable way to invest in real estate.
+With record breaking demand for real estate in St. Helena, California and statewide, many buyers find that owning a home with another (or several other) co-owners among the population of 6,102 in St. Helena is the most affordable way to invest in real estate.
 Whether these co-owners are romantic partners, family members, friends, or other investors, it is possible for these relationships to sour over time, making owning shared real estate together unbearable.
 California allows for what is known as a partition action to force the sale of property among co-owners, even if one or more co-owners doesn’t want to sell.